The standard design in post-War Britain

-These standard British Railways coaches were developed when the railways were nationalised in 1948 and coaches were needed to replace those ravaged by the effects war and had either been damaged beyond repair or received little attention during hostilities.
+These standard British Railways coaches were developed when the railways were nationalised in 1948.
+Coaches were needed to replace those ravaged by the effects of war and had either been damaged beyond repair or received little attention during hostilities.

-And so the British Railways Standard Mark 1 corridor coach was born.
+And so the British Railways Mark 1 coach was born.

-Incorporating the best features of each of the former companies’ designs and designed to be much stronger than their predecessors, to provide better protection for passengers in the event of a collision or derailment, designs were agreed for long distance cross country traffic.
+Incorporating the best features of each of the former companies’ designs and designed to be much stronger than their predecessors to provide better protection for passengers in the event of a collision or derailment, designs were agreed for long-distance and commuter traffic.

 If travelling on our services where the train consists of corridor connected coaches, it is highly probable the public will be sitting in one of our Standard Mark 1 Open Coaches.

 This type of Mk.1 coach is probably the most used in preservation as it offers comfortable passenger accommodation for families.
 The seating is arranged in groups of four seats per bay at either side of an open gangway running through the centre of the coach.
 Access to other coaches is possible through connections at each end, thus allowing access to buffet facilities where provided.
 During their working lives on British Railways they were primarily used on cross country services.

 Six are in use on the KWVR being built between 1956 and 1961 with each seating 64 passengers.
 At any one time, one or more may be in the Carriage & Wagon Shop at Oxenhope for routine maintenance or overhaul.

 Built in 1956 at Doncaster and seating 39 passengers, this coach is the brake-van version of the Tourist Second Open with the same seating arrangement.
 The brake-van on this coach has a secure luggage area for passengers to use.
 Prior to purchase by the KWVR, this coach was one of the last of its type to be in regular passenger service, being used on the West Highland line in Scotland.